-Note: Before installing the host and target bundles on a macOS 11 (Big Sur) system on an Arm v8 CPU, Rosetta® 2 must be installed and enabled.
-Rosetta 2 is an Apple tool for translating third-party software applications; without it, an error message will display when attempting to install Connext DDS.
-Installation instructions for Rosetta 2 can be found at https://support.apple.com/en-us/HT211861.
+Note: Before installing the host and target bundles on a macOS system or an Arm v8 CPU, make sure Rosetta® 2 is installed and enabled.
+Rosetta 2 is an Apple tool for translating third-party software applications; without it, an error message will display when attempting to install Connext.
+Installation instructions for Rosetta 2 can be found at https://support.apple.com/enus/HT211861.
 Rosetta 2 is only required during installation of the host and target bundles.
 It is not required at runtime.

-In these instructions, we assume your host bundle is named rti\connext\dds-6.1.2-pro-host-darwin.dmg and your target bundle is named rti\connext\dds-6.1.2-pro-target-x64Darwin17clang9.0.rtipkg.
+In these instructions, we assume your host bundle is named rti\connext\dds-7.2.0-pro-host-darwin.dmg and your target bundle is named rti\connext\dds-7.2.0-pro-target-arm64Darwin20clang12.0.rtipkg.
 Your filenames will be different depending on your package type and architecture.

 - 1. Download the host and target bundles to a location of your choice; for example, /Users/<your user name>/Downloads. - 2.
 Double-click on the host bundle .dmg file.
 You should see a screen appear. - 3.
 Double-click on the icon in the screen to run the installer application. - 4.
 Follow the on-screen prompts.
-You will be asked if you want to use the default installation directory (/Applications/rti\connext\dds-6.1.2) or specify a different path.
-Note that the installer will always place the product inside a folder named rti\connext\dds-6.1.2.
-We refer to the installation directory as <NDDSHOME>, see Chapter 2 Paths Mentioned in Documentation on page 11. - 5.
-Install the target bundle(s).
-There are two ways to do this: - From RTI Launcher:
+You will be asked if you want to use the default installation directory (/Applications/rti\connext\dds-7.2.0) or specify a different path.
+Note that the installer will always place the product inside a folder named rti\connext\dds-7.2.0.
+We refer to the installation directory as <NDDSHOME>, see Chapter 2 Paths Mentioned in Documentation on page 13.